 New parents are welcome to bring their babies!

 Baby and Me Yoga focuses on strengthening the spiritual, emotional, and physical bond between parent (or caregiver) and child.
 Using interactive, slow-moving postures, the class is ideal for adults and babies 4 weeks to crawling.
 Class includes infant touch and various exercises that assist the development of your child’s motor skills.
 Baby and Me will help carry you smoothly through the busy early months of caring for a new baby.

 By taking a childbirth education class, expectant parents explore the unknown landscape of labor, birth and early postpartum.
 Student(s) delve into the different stages of labor, emotional sign posts, coping skills, labor and birthing positions, interventions and complications, and so much more.

 New parents emerge feeling equipped to handle the uncertainty of birth and be a part of the decision making process which can lead to a more satisfying birth experience, even if the birth unfolds differently than anticipated.

-Our classes are led by independent childbirth educator who is not required to adhere to specific hospital approved a curriculum.
+Our classes are led by independent childbirth educators who are not required to adhere to specific hospital approved a curriculum.
 This offers more opportunity to learn about the bigger scope of birth, how to work around obstacles, self advocate for your wishes, and know your rights as a patient.

-*Please note, breastfeeding and newborn care are not heavily discussed and this should not take the place for an independent breastfeeding and newborn care class
+*Please note that breastfeeding and newborn care is not heavily discussed.
+This class should not take the place for an independent breastfeeding and newborn care class.